mickfuzz/phd4/_posts/thesis_chapters/2024-3-2-Literature_review.md

 ### Design-based research and formative intervention studies within educational field

+My own research in game making is an experimental approach to create a new learning design.
+I have worked with young learners, local families and undergraduate student helpers to evolve a game making design.
+A key driver of my research was to explore the potential to draw on family experience in learning activities by working with families to make games together.

+MOVE UP - MERGE
+I propose that this environment is a fertile research base to jointly create learning activities with a wider potential application.
+To facilitate this goal I have taken a design-based approach which acknowledges the importance of context in educational research [@brown_design_1992].

 Design based research is a varied discipline which can take a multitude of forms [@mckenney_educational_2021].
 The core elements include: research as an intervention, iteration, involvement of participants in the evolution of designs, and a flexibility of research outcome based on how events unfold [@easterday_design-based_2014].

 Penuel [-@penuel_emerging_2014] describes design based researchers as an eclectic in approach but that there are calls for more formalisation.